-We get a lot of people asking what they can do with the pallets that the turf is delivered on.
-Unfortunately we are unable to collect the pallets but rather than dispose of them, there are many fun up cycling ideas you could try.
-Below are just two of our favourites but a quick internet search will bring up lots of other possibilities.
+We get a lot of customers asking what they should do with the pallets that the turf and topsoil are delivered on.
+Unfortunately we are unable to collect the used pallets and so it is up to you to dispose or reuse them responsibly.
+There are many fun up-cycling ideas you could try.
+Below are just two of our favourites, but a quick internet search will bring up lots of other possibilities.

 Start by sanding down your pallet in order to give it a better finish.
 Leaving the wood natural will give you a rustic look but you might consider painting the wood a bright, eye catching colour.
 Once you're happy with how the pallet looks, you can start getting it ready for planting.

 You will need to cover the back and sides of the pallet in landscaping fabric in order to hold everything in, but let the water through to prevent it becoming too wet.
 Ideally you should use several layers of the fabric in order to make it as strong as possible.
 Stretch the fabric over the back and sides of the pallet and then staple down the edges.
 You will need to make sure you use quite a few staples in order to stop the soil from seeping out between them.

 You're now ready to begin planting.
 This is best done with the pallet horizontally on the floor.
 Fill the pallet with some compost and plant in between the slats.
 There is a wide variety of plants to choose from, but they do need to be fairly small.
 Trailing plants a great idea as they will look really good draped over the slats.
 Succulents will do really well in the pallet as they often grow if tight, compact areas.
 Once you’re happy with the planting, wait about two weeks making the pallet vertical, so the plants have a chance to root in and don't fall out.

 Everyone loves a bonfire!
 If you can’t re-use the pallet into something creative why not put it to good use and sit around the fire on a summers evening?